 Included on that page is a description of three types of projects that can be completed in fulfillment of coursework requirements.
 Described are three project types that students choose to complete for credit in the Honors Extended Course and the Honors Seminar.

-Each Honors Project is an ambitious undertaking that challenges the student and provides immense satisfaction as the student approaches completion.
+Each Honors Research Project is an ambitious undertaking that challenges the student and provides immense satisfaction as the student approaches completion.
 It is also a meaningful experience from which other class members learn a great deal.
 Other faculty and staff devote themselves to mentoring students through the process of project development, so they also earn great satisfaction at its culmination.

 Dare to try!